jnelsonjava/taskmaster/README.md

     - made task list clickable to view details
   - 10/22/20
     - added Room dependencies and linked Task as an Entity
+    - edited task list to refer to database
+    - replaced hard coded task inserts with reference to add form

 ## Main Page